Tikam321/system-design/springBoot/interviwerEx1.md

 12. etcd
 13. what is mostly used collections from collections framework
 14. what is optional nullable what is the different methodds like .get ,. ispresent()
+15. what is deadlock how to avoid deadlock

 # questions 2 ->
 - what is qa gateways (in jenkins)